trailofbits/cb-multios/cqe-challenges/NRFIN_00022/README.md

 Off-by-one-error

-Integer underflow and overflow with wrap acgc_round
+Integer underflow and overflow with wrap around

 ### CWE classification